 A well-organized inventory list can help you see which items you are low on stock and which items you need to order.
 This can be helpful if you don’t have access to sales data or if your accounting software doesn’t include Inventory Management features.

-Another important aspect of it is managing your warehouse space.
+Another important aspect of inventory management is managing your warehouse space.
 This includes knowing how much space you have and how to utilize that space best.

 If you don’t manage it properly, you may have too much or too little inventory.
 This can lead to lost sales or wasted money on excess inventory.